- 1 1. The Alice Springs Desert Park

-It’s also a favourite picnic and BBQ destination for locals, with shady trees, lots of lush grass and free gas BBQs.
+The Telegraph Station is a favourite picnic and BBQ destination for us locals, with shady trees, lots of lush grass and free gas BBQs.

-Cost to tour the heritage buildings is $6.60 per adult.
+Cost to tour the heritage buildings is $9 per adult/$8 concession.
 Cost to look over the fence, visit the ‘spring’ and use the BBQs: FREE.

 It’s an easy half hour walk along the Todd River to the Telegraph Station if you don’t have a car.
 By car, it’s 3km north of town on the Stuart Highway.